Sean, if you want to be a part of the program, it is Election Day in America because if there's voting going on anywhere, it's Election Day.

 I think you're pretty strong and intelligent too.

-Well, absolutely, I d I am.
+I am.

-How dare you infer anything else that I meant it as a compliment.
+I meant it as a compliment.

-But uh I I for the first time felt anger in a long time the way he said that.
+But I, for the first time, felt anger in a long time the way he said that, the condescending, know-it-all, elitist attitude way that he said that.

-The condescending, know it all elitist attitude way that he said that, and so many women and men who love women.
+And so many women and men who love women.

-And Donald Trump, who he I know he offended with that comment because he has always surrounded himself with all perspectives, all people, and many strong women that give him advice and wisdom in every situation.
+And Donald Trump, who I know he offended with that comment because he has always surrounded himself with all perspectives, all people, and many strong women that give him advice and wisdom in every situation.

-So I wow, you know, this is interesting.
+So I, wow, you know, this is interesting.

-You're an arm wrestler too?
+Wait a minute, you're an arm wrestler too?

 Jeez.